andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 <div class="demo-output"> {{ rendered_blockquote | markdownify }} </div>

 **Optional Practice:**
-Choose a favorite quote, write some commentary on it, and then insert the quote as a blockquote.
+Choose a favorite quote, write some comments about it, and then insert the quote as a blockquote in the comments.
 {: .notice}

 ## Applications